-The management of rapid onset weather events outside of the demobilisation period will be managed through the induction, training and specific driving measures and will include:
+The management of weather events will be managed through induction, training and specific driving measures and will include:

-- Speed reductions; - Best practice vehicle maintenance (tyres, lighting etc.); - Adherence to legal requirements for snow chains; - Use of fog lights during periods of low visibility; - Cessation of works; and - Grading and de-icing (by others in accordance with TTMP Consultation procedures, refer TTMP Section 5.3) for snow removal; and "Advising suppliers of potential adverse weather and likely site shutdowns.
+- Speed reductions; • - Best practice vehicle maintenance (tyres, lighting etc.); . - Adherence to legal requirements for snow chains; • - Use of fog lights during periods of low visibility; - Cessation of works; and . - Grading and de-icing (by others in accordance with TTMP Consultation procedures, refer TTMP Section 5.3) for snow removal; and "Advising suppliers of potential adverse weather and likely site shutdowns.